 My pups are much more simplistic.
 I used normal craft paints that were already in my craft stash.
 They’re old and bit gloopy to work with, but I can’t bring myself to buy more without putting them to use.
+I kind of wish I’d bought some fresh paints looking at the finished pups, but buying anything right now is tricky with stock outages and shipping delays.
+I can always sand them for a do-over if I ever get better at painting.
+Haha!
 Decent brushes and patience are important for details, even with a simple design like mine.
 Paint markers (or compatible ink) could be an option too, if you’re not into brush work.
 If you’re mixing medias, make sure they’re compatible.
 The same applies if you’re going to varnish your finished dolls.

 DIY Nesting Dog Dolls